dolphindb/Tutorials_EN/multi_machine_cluster_deploy.md

 Log in each of **P1**, **P2**, **P3** and **P5**, and run the command line described below in the directory where the DolphinDB executable is located.
 If you haven't changed the directory of the DolphinDB executable, it is located in "server" directory.
 The file **agent.log** is located in "log" subdirectory.
 If the agent fails to start properly, open this log file to find more information about the error.

-#### Linux

-It is recommended to start the background operation mode with the Linux command **nohup** (header) and **&** (tail), so that even if the terminal is disconnected, it will keep running. "-console" is enabled by default.
-If you would like to run in the background, you need set it to 0.
-Otherwise, the log file of **nohup** can occupy a lot of disk space. "-mode agent" means that the node is started in the agent mode; "-home" specifies the data and the metadata storage path; "-config" specifies the configuration file path; "-logFile" specifies the log file path.

-#### Start in background mode
+#### Start in background mode (Linux)
 ```
 nohup ./dolphindb -console 0 -mode agent -home data -config config/agent.cfg -logFile log/agent.log &
 ```
+In Linux, we recommend starting in the background mode with Linux command **nohup** (header) and **&** (tail).
+Even if the terminal is disconnected, DolphinDB will keep running. "-console" is set to 1 by default.
+To run in the background mode, we need to set it to 0 ("-console 0").
+Otherwise, the system will quit after running for a while.

+"-mode agent" means that the node is started as an agent; "-home" specifies the data and the metadata storage path; "-config" specifies the configuration file path; "-logFile" specifies the log file path.

-#### Start in console mode
+#### Start in console mode (Linux)

 ```
 ./dolphindb -mode agent -home data -config config/agent.cfg -logFile log/agent.log